Processing Emotions: Why Facing Tough Stuff Hurts and Helps

 This website is primarily dedicated to optimizing the process of learning.
 However, learning has no greater roadblock than negative emotions.
 For that reason, I am planning a series of articles on “emotional intelligence.”
 Frankly, I’m long overdue to address this topic.
 But as they say, “hindsight is 20/20.”

 Several recent situations keep bringing this topic to my attention.
 One of them was an exchange of FB messages I recently had with Liam (name changed to protect his privacy).
 Liam is the son of long-time family friends.
 He’s in his late 20s.
 I’ve known him since the day he was born; he’s practically family.

 Liam recently lost a close friend and beloved step-mother to addiction.
-A couple months ago, I shared Derek’s story; a colleague whose life story was interrupted –and eventually shattered– by addiction.
+A while back, I shared Derek’s story; a colleague whose life story was interrupted –and eventually shattered– by addiction.
 (If you haven’t read Derek’s plea, please take a few minutes to read it now.
 Click here.)
 On New Year’s Day, Liam discovered Derek’s story on our website.

 Liam was grateful for Derek’s insight and wisdom, but wrestling with the impact Derek’s story was having on him.
 Was it hurting?
 Was it helping?

 Ultimately, Liam was struggling with processing emotions surrounding a significant source of pain and grief in his life.
 As humans, we are extremely emotional creatures.

 Yet, we are not born with a natural ability to manage emotions.
 Nor are we taught anything about how to handle or process them.
 Usually, we’re only taught to squelch them.
 To feel guilty about them.
 To ignore them.

 But all of those options are extremely damaging.

 Below is Liam’s message and my response…